jadz/seasons-mobile/docs/architecture_standards.md

 2. **Single Responsibility**: Each repository manages one aggregate root
 3. **Data vs View Types**: Separate `Data` types for creation/updates and `View` types for queries with joins
 4. **Domain Type Imports**: Import domain types from `domain/models/` when needed (e.g., `SetType`, `SetPerformance`)
-5. **Singleton Export**: Export repository instances as singletons for dependency injection
+5. **Singleton Export**: Export repository instances as singletons for dependency injection into services
 6. **Private Mapping**: Use private mapping methods to transform database results to domain objects
+7. **Interface-based Design**: Always define interfaces to enable mocking for service tests

 ---